Skip to main content

 Does Medicare pay for Kymriah?

-In August 2019, the Centers for Medicare & Medicaid Services (CMS) announced that CAR-T cell therapy would be covered for all patients with Medicare.
+The Centers for Medicare & Medicaid Services (CMS) has stated that CAR-T cell therapy would be covered for all patients with Medicare.
 You still may have deductibles, copays, coinsurance or other costs.
 Ask your physician for more information.

 Most people do not pay out-of-pocket for the full price of Kymriah.
 Your cost will vary based on your insurance coverage or other financial assistance.
 Novartis may be able to provide this drug for free if you have been denied coverage or do not have insurance.